tonioecto/psc-profondeur/README.md

 number of pixels that have a target depth, and perform the sums excluding pixels i that have no depth value.

-To reduce the effect of meaningless candidates in sky regions, we used a classifier to label sky pixels and for the depth of the corresponding superpixels to take the value (0, 0, 1, 80).

-T